geopython/GeoHealthCheck/docs/install.rst

 GeoHealthCheck is built on the awesome Flask microframework and uses Flask-SQLAlchemy for database interaction and Flask-Login for authorization.
+Flask-Migrate with Alembic and Flask-Script support is used for database upgrades.

 OWSLib is used to interact with OGC Web Services.